rogerpence/generate-datagate-file-schemas/README.md

 ### Producing reliable meta data

-`GenFileSchema` is an AVR program that produces a Json file (a schema file) that describes each data files in a given library.
-It was written with AVR 15.x but should work with versions down to about AVR 12.x and up.
+`GenFileSchema` is an AVR program that produces a Json file (a schema file) that describes each data file in a given library.
+It was written with AVR 15.x but should work with versions down to about AVR 12.x and anything higher than AVR 15.x.

 `GenFileSchema` is a command line application.
 After installing it, type `GenFileSchema` on the command line and press enter.
 The screen of text below is shown.
 (You can also see this screen using the --help or -h flag.)